opentok/opentok-android-sdk-samples/Custom-Video-Driver/README.md

 }
 ```

-To render the video frames the renderer class uses OpenGL shaders.
+To render the video frames, the renderer class uses OpenGL shaders.
 In the sample we tweak the
 shader to produce the inverted color effect, more precisely this is achieved by this line which is
 inside the `fragmentShaderCode` String.